nham/notes/notes/set_theory.md

 1. Preimages perserve arbitrary union and arbitrary intersection.
 Intersection is used in the proof of the characteristic property holding for the product topology.
-I forgot where I used the union version, but I'm confident I used it somewhere.
+The union fact is used in proving that it suffices to show inverse images of basis elements are open to establish that a map is continuous.

 2. $f(f^{pre}(A))$ is the image of $f^{pre}(A)$ under $f$, which has